dapr/proposals/0010-R-components-healthcheck.md

         }
 }
 ```
+#### Case 3
-**Case 3:** When SOME components in system implement Ping AND some components DON'T implement Ping, AND some components have failed Ping check as well: Report Failed and Ping Not IMplemented components:
+    When SOME components in system implement Ping AND some components DON'T implement Ping, AND some components have failed Ping check as well: Report Failed and Ping Not IMplemented components:

 HTTP Response code: 500 Internal Server Error
 GRPC Response code (if implemented): 2 UNKNOWN